-This section describes the coverage of the General Government sector and the sub-sectors for Sweden.
+This section describes the coverage of the general government sector and the subsectors for Sweden.

-The general government sector for Sweden is composed by three sub-sectors: S.1311 central government, S.1313 local government containing municipalities and county councils and S.1314 social security funds.
-It includes:
+The general government sector for Sweden is composed by three subsectors: S.1311 central government, S.1313 local government containing municipalities and regions and S.1314 social security funds.
+As well as additional other government bodies included in these three subsectors.